cancilla/streamsx.weather/README.md

 # streamsx.weather

-Toolkit for accessing data from the Insights for Weather Bluemix service.
+Toolkit for accessing data from the [Insights for Weather Bluemix Service](https://console.ng.bluemix.net/catalog/services/insights-for-weather).

 To learn more about how this toolkit can be used: